-Mortality rates were based on the PubG-2010 (A) Table with Pre and Post Commencement Rates with projected mortality improvements after year 2010 under Projected Scale MP-2020 (male and female scales); i.e., full generational mortality.
+Mortality rates were based on the Pub-2010 (above median) Table for General Employees with projected mortality improvements under Projection Scale MP-2020.
 The actuarial assumptions used in the July 1, 2023 valuation were based on the results of an actuarial experience study based on plan experience from 2013 to 2019, adopted by the board on April 23, 2021.

 The long-term expected rate of return on Legislators Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Judicial DB Plan's target asset allocation as of June 30, 2023 and 2022 (see the discussion of the Judicial DB Plan's investment policy) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the Judicial DB Plan's target asset allocation as of June 30, 2024 and 2023 (see the discussion of the Judicial DB Plan's investment policy) are summarized in the following table: